CloudLabsAI-Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-2-application-insights.md

-## Task 2: How to integrate Azure API Management with Azure Application Insights
+## Continuation for Exercise 6, Task 2: How to integrate Azure API Management with Azure Application Insights

 Azure API Management allows for easy integration with Azure Application Insights - an extensible service for web developers building and managing apps on multiple platforms.
 This guide walks through every step of such integration and describes strategies for reducing performance impact on your Azure API Management instance.